Wajola55/fuel-station-map/README.md

 ![logo](https://github.com/Wajola55/fuel-station-map/assets/118658753/222e14f6-ba58-45fd-9873-04e11b4bda5f)

 This interactive web application allows users to search for fuel stations in any city in Poland.
 Users can also filter the fuel stations based on the fuel provider.

-The application displays the location of the fuel stations on a map and provides a table with the filtered results.
+The application utilizes the OpenStreetMap API to fetch the fuel station data and displays the locations on an interactive map powered by Plotly.
+Users can explore the map, zoom in/out, and interact with the markers representing the fuel stations.

+In addition to the map, the application presents the filtered fuel stations in a table format.
+The table includes the names of the fuel stations, and if available, it also provides the direction, street number, and name associated with each fuel station.

 <b> Note</b> : This app is currently a work in progress and may undergo further improvements and enhancements.